hyperledger/aries-rfcs/features/0453-issue-credential-v2/README.md

 This protocol is about the messages that must be exchanged to issue verifiable credentials, NOT about the specifics of particular verifiable credential schemes.
 [DIDComm attachments](../../concepts/0017-attachments/README.md) are deliberately used in messages to isolate the protocol flow/semantics from the credential artifacts themselves as separate constructs.
 Attachments allow credential formats and this protocol to evolve through versioning milestones independently instead of in lockstep.
 Links are provided in the message descriptions below, to describe how the protocol adapts to specific verifiable credential implementations.

-> WIP: If we are going to allow issuing multiple verifiable credentials in a single `issue-credential` message, the following paragraph needs to be changed.

 The attachment items in the messages are arrays.
 The arrays are provided to support the issuing of different credential formats (e.g. ZKP, JSON-LD JWT, or other) containing the same data (claims).
 The arrays are not to be used for issuing credentials with different claims.
 The `formats` field of each message associates each attachment with the format (and version) of the attachment.

 A registry of attachment formats is provided in this RFC within the message type sections.
 A sub-section should be added for each attachment format type (and optionally, each version).
 Updates to the attachment type formats does **NOT** impact the versioning of the Issue Credential protocol.
 Formats are flexibly defined.
 For example, the first definitions are for `hlindy/cred-abstract@v2.0` et al., assuming that all Hyperledger Indy implementations and ledgers will use a common format.
 However, if a specific instance of Indy uses a different format, another format value can be documented as a new registry entry.